B8ng9/Automated-Resume-Scanner/README.md

 🚀 Roadmap

 Compare multiple resumes at once
 Export results as PDF / CSV reports
 Interactive charts & graphs for ATS scoring
 Support for DOCX resumes

 🤝 Contributing
 Contributions are welcome!
 Fork the project 🍴
 Create a new branch 🌱
 Commit your changes 💡
 Open a PR 🚀

 📜 License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
-.

 🔥 With Smart ATS, land your dream job faster by making your resume ATS-friendly!